The B*tch in my Brain

-But those days are few and far between now, and it's often moments rather than days or weeks (or months or years) that she's steering the ship of my life.
+But those days are often fewer and further between now, and it's often moments rather than days or weeks (or months or years) that she's steering the ship of my life.

-I have indeed realized, though, that I can change my word from abundance - if I ask for any more abundance I might drown in goodness!
+(I've realized I can change my word from abundance - if I ask for any more abundance I might drown in goodness!)

 The B*tch = The Child Inside

 My word became PEACE.
-And I only need to say it once to shut her up.
+And I only need to say it once to quiet The Bitch.

-And rather than put up my hand, I reach out and hug that poor bitch who felt she had to be so crappy, so pushy and mean, in order to get me to do anything.
+And rather than put up my hand, I reach out and hug that sad slave driver who felt she had to be so crappy, so pushy and mean, in order to get me to do anything.

-When I do give her a hug and ask her what she needs, she turns into a scared little girl who wants to keep me safe and survive the landmines of being human.
+When I give The Bitch a hug and ask her what she needs, she turns into a scared little girl who wants to keep me safe and survive the landmines of being human.